cannatag/ldap3/docs/manual/source/connections.rst

 * use_referral_cache: when True referral connections are not immediately closed, and kept in a cache should another request need to contact the same server

+* auto_escape: automatically applies LDAP encoding to filter values, default to True

+* auto_encode: automatically tries to convert from local encoding to UTF8 when sending data to the server, default to True

 .. note::
 The *auto_range* feature is very useful when searching Active Directory servers.
 When an Active Directory search returns more than 1000 entries this feature is automatically used by the server.